expandmade-tb/Formbuilder/readme.md

 ```PHP
 public int $check_timer = 0;
 ```
 This property determines the time, in seconds, between entering form data and submitting the form.
-If the given time has not been reached, the form validation will always return false, asuming it is a bot because a user cannot enter data in that short time.
+If the given time has not been reached, the form validation will always return false, assuming it is a bot because a user cannot enter data in that short time.
 Setting this property to zero no check will be made.
 ___

 ## use_session
 ```PHP
 public bool $use_session = false;
 ```
-A CSRF check will automatcially added to the form.
+A CSRF check will automatically added to the form.
 If *use_session* is set to true, the csrf-token will be stored in a session, which means a session has to be available.
 By default a stateless token will be used.
 ___

 ## warnings_on